Zane-XY/haskell-pretty/README.md

 cabal install

 ```
-this should install the pretty-hs exebutable into your ~/.cabal/bin/, make sure it's in your path.
+this should install the pretty-hs exebutable into your ~/.cabal/bin/ or cabal binary directory, make sure it's in your path.

 ## Usage

+The `prettyPrint` function is called with stdin input and format it to stdout.
+If your text editor supports external formmater, you can use it to format code fragments.

+## Vim Integration

 add this into your `.vimrc`